-(you can reduce the route to just 8 km by only running the Central Park section)
+(You can reduce the route to just 8 km by only running the Central Park section.
+Start at the 4-km mark, at the corner of 5th Ave. and 59th Street.)

 New York Running Routes: